oracle-samples/oracle-functions-samples/oci-objectstorage-list-objects-python/README.md

 - [func.yaml](./func.yaml) that contains metadata about your function and declares properties
 - [func.py](./func.py) which is your actual Python function

-The name of your function *oci-objectstorage-list-objects* is specified in [func.yaml](./func.yaml).
+The name of your function *oci-objectstorage-list-objects-python* is specified in [func.yaml](./func.yaml).

 ## Deploy the function